 Former students are given a grace period of 90 days from the end of the academic term in which they were last enrolled, to help them finish any incomplete assignments.
 During this 90-day period, you may continue to check out physical items and login to the library’s online resources from home as you did before.

 Off-campus access to the library’s online databases ends after 90 days.

 We are sorry, but the library’s contracts with our database providers allow off-campus access for current CSUSB students and employees only.
-Former CSUSB students and employees may come to the campus to use our resources on-site.
+Former CSUSB students and employees may come to the campus to use our online resources on-site.

 Community & Visitors

 Community and visitors may get a library card in order to borrow physical books.
 A community/visitor card does NOT grant off-campus access to the library's online books, journals, and databases.
 The library’s contracts with our database providers allow off-campus access for current CSUSB students and employees only.
 Community and visitors may come to the campus to use the library's online resources on-site.

 - San Bernardino and Riverside Public School Teachers (not substitute teachers) - Bring a current photo ID and proof of employment (examples: current pay stub; letter from principal).